Please Read our Complete Service and Billing Policy Attached

 The fees below reflect rates prevailing for work performed this year.
 If work is performed in subsequent years, you will be charged the prevailing rates then.

 Loss evaluations and the services described above are provided for each person involved in a matter.
-Generally, services and evaluations for standard tangible losses such as lost earnings and benefits, services, medical costs, etc., are $4,785; loss evaluations for simple intangible (so-called hedonic) losses in injury or death, including loss of society and companionship are $4,785.
-Evaluations reflecting both tangible and intangible losses combined are $5,565.
-For such evaluations that are more involved, we may add a surcharge of one or more hours; if so, we will notify you in advance.
-Loss evaluations fees for more complex cases, which include credit damage cases, are billed at a flat fee of $6,435.
+Generally, services and evaluations for Standard (simple) cases involving tangible losses such as lost earnings and benefits, services, medical costs, etc., are $5,345; loss evaluations for Standard (simple) intangible (so-called hedonic) losses in injury or death, including loss of society and companionship are $5,345.
+Evaluations reflecting a Combined analysis of both tangible and intangible losses combined are $6,255.
+Loss evaluations fees for Complex cases are billed at a flat fee of $7,235.
+Credit Damage cases are billed at either Standard, Combined, or Complex rates, depending on scope.
+While rare, if complexity arising in estimating losses involves any additional cost, you will be notified in advance.

-Many business and commercial loss analyses are performed on a flat fee basis, often between $6,685 and $10,000.
+Many Business and Commercial loss analyses are performed on a flat fee basis, often between our minimum of $7,750 and $10,000.
 At times, however, these evaluations can range substantially higher and are charged either on a flat fee or hourly basis, to be agreed upon in advance.

 Generally, there are no further charges, except for deposition or trial testimony, and certain additional work such as updates and supplements that you may ask us to perform as detailed under "Hourly Rates" below.
 We also bill hourly for evaluations of opposing expert opinions and other materials.
 We generally do not charge for time in connection with a preliminary review and conversation regarding motions to oppose or limit our testimony.

-HOURLY RATES: In many matters, including personal injury cases, charges by Stan V. Smith, Ph.D. for deposition and trial testimony are $470 per hour with no minimum.
-Fees for commercial litigation and other such complex matters are charged on an hourly basis which starts at $485 per hour and can range up to $695 per hour, depending on the nature of the work.
+HOURLY RATES: In many matters, including personal injury cases, charges by Stan V. Smith, Ph.D. for deposition and trial testimony are $525 per hour with no minimum.
+Fees for Commercial litigation and other such Complex matters are charged on an hourly basis which starts at $585 per hour and can range up to $735 per hour, depending on the nature of the work.
 Evaluation updates, requested supplements including punitive damages, review of work by other or opposing economists, most other analyses, and travel are billed on an hourly basis.
 Generally, for most matters, one hour will be billed for in‑house preparation conducted within several days prior to a deposition or a trial appearance.
-In complex and commercial cases, considerably more than one hour of in‑house preparation will almost certainly be required.
+In Complex and Commercial cases, more than one hour of in‑house preparation is often required; however, rarely are more than two hours required.
 If extensive travel time, when added to work time, causes the billable hours in any day to exceed a maximum of 10 hours, additional hours may be charged.

 The "EVALUATION FEES" described above are fixed.
 Hourly charges are billed conservatively in six-minute increments (one-tenth of an hour).
 We generally do not charge for short calls or emails.
 To economize our billing, we may involve personnel other than Stan V. Smith, Ph.D. at lesser rates for economic research purposes.
 Since engagements frequently involve matters that extend over many months or years, we reserve the right to update your fee agreement to reflect new rates then charged to those entering into new engagements.
 We agree to expend time in connection with efforts on your behalf in the most efficient manner possible.

-DEPOSIT/RETAINERS: Our engagement becomes effective upon receipt of a deposit/retainer and an executed letter agreement, which then authorizes you to name Stan V. Smith, Ph.D. as an expert in the matter.
-The deposit/retainer serves as an advance credit to subsequent billings, and is not the initial loss evaluation fee.
-The deposit/retainer for most matters is $1,250 and is refundable, if work has not commenced, less an expert witness fee for listing Stan V. Smith in the amount of $625.
+DEPOSIT/RETAINER/ADVANCES: Our engagement becomes effective upon receipt of a deposit/retainer/advance and an executed letter agreement, which then authorizes you to name Stan V. Smith, Ph.D. as an expert in the matter.
+The deposit/retainer/advance serves as an advance credit to subsequent billings, and is not the initial loss evaluation fee.
+The deposit/retainer/advance for Standard and Combined personal injury matters is $2,500 and is refundable, if work has not commenced, less an expert witness fee for listing Stan V. Smith in the amount of $625.
 Stan V. Smith may be listed prior to retention on a matter for an expert witness listing fee of $625, which is not refundable, but which will be credited towards future work when retained.
-Complex and commercial cases require a more substantial deposit/retainer, starting at $2,500. .
-A retainer is needed to commence work on your case.
+Combined, Complex and Commercial cases require a more substantial deposit/retainer/advance, starting at $3,500, to as much as $10,000 (or more), depending on the scope of the project.
+A deposit/retainer/advance is needed to commence work on your case.

-EXPENSES: Out-of-pocket expenses such as airfares, lodging and taxicabs while traveling under your instructions, and the like are billed at cost.
+EXPENSES: Out-of-pocket expenses such as airfares, lodging and taxicabs and the like while traveling under your instructions are billed at cost.
 These expenses are incurred at the most economical, yet refundable rates.
 We do not charge for normal administrative or secretarial services.
+However, if a document request is unusually burdensome, we may charge one hour (or more) of administrative time at $125 per hour.

 ESTIMATES: We will be pleased to provide written or oral estimates on specific matters.
 Costs, of course, range depending on many variables, including the quality of data input from counsel and other complexities.